vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

-entrepreneurs tend to share the viewpoint that European investors are a different creature to the American investor who seems to have internalized the direct relationship between risk and reward so well that they seem more capable of comfortably shrugging of that notion of taking risks -- "part of the game", an American investor seemingly thinks while they sign that check as long as they have enough different plays in motion to manage their exposure.
-Europe may have grown partial to financial security, social security and stability over the years and it is hard to say if the trauma of recent European history plays a role here.
+entrepreneurs tend to share the viewpoint that European investors are a different creature to the American investor who seems to have internalized the direct relationship between risk and reward so well that they seem more capable of comfortably shrugging of that notion of taking risks -- "part of the game," an American investor seemingly thinks while they sign that check as long as they have enough different plays in motion to manage their exposure.
+Europe may have grown partial to financial security, social security and stability over the years and it is hard to say if the trauma of recent European history involving multiple wars and socio-economic experiments plays a role here.

 Additionally, it is hard to overlook that American ventures have access to a larger and more homogeneous domestic market than European ventures.
 A French